philrz/zed-datasource/README.md

 Grafana's [annotations](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/#querying-other-data-sources)
-feature can be used to overlay details pulled from a Zed lake onto a series plot.
+feature can be used to overlay details pulled from a Zed lake onto a time-series plot.

-As an example, that builds on top of our plot that counted HTTP methods, the following query creates a custom timestamped field called `msg` that populates an annotation marking each time a user accessed the Google web site.
+As an example that builds on top of our plot of counted HTTP methods, the following query creates a custom timestamped field called `msg` that populates an annotation marking each time a user accessed the Google web site.